mvteus/mvteusblog/README.md

 ## How to contribute?

-If you encountered any grammatical, code or anything else error, just do a Pull Request, I'll appreciate.
+If you encountered any grammatical, code or anything else error, just do a [Pull Request](), I'll appreciate.

-And even if you like to do write a blog post, just let me know.
+And even if you like to write a blog post, just let me know.